chafc-fcig/chafc-fcig.github.io/about.md

 # Current list of members

-As of the 25th of August 2021 the current members of FCIG are:
+As of the 10 February 2022 the current members of FCIG are:

 | Institution                                      | Person          |
 |--------------------------------------------------|-----------------|